Alex-Genovese/floatversion/README.md

 FloatVersion will run in Bash or in Non-Bash shells.

-Requires up-to-date versions of Bash, Grep and JQ.
-On MacOS install these via Homebrew.
+Requires up-to-date versions of Bash, Grep, JQ and Curl.

+- On MacOS install these via Homebrew

+Curl is needed from version 1.1 for the update checker on the full version only.

 ### Standalone